-If you find pork tenderloin on sale, this is an inexpensive but tasty and healthy meal.
-It’s super speedy to make too so you’ll probably take more time prepping ingredients than actually cooking.
-You can customize the vegetables according to the season or your taste and you can also use leftover pork roast so it’s very versatile.
+Stir fry makes an inexpensive but tasty and healthy meal.
+Not to mention colourful.
+Sweet and Sour Pork is super speedy to make so you’ll probably take more time prepping ingredients than actually cooking.
+You can customize the vegetables according to the season and your taste and you can also use leftover cooked pork so it’s very versatile.

 Blanching the broccoli in advance helps keep it nice and green.
 Just break the head into bite sized florets, toss them into boiling water for about 1 minute then drain and rinse with cold water.
 You can stir fry them with the rest of the vegetables if you like, they just won’t have the vibrant green colour.

 Remember, you eat with all your senses including your eyes so this extra step is worth it.